lukenewman/Instasearch/README.md

 #Instagallery
 (yes, "Instagallery".
 I need to change the project/repo name.)

-A beautiful way to browse your Instagram feed and focus on the content before knowing the creator or details -- much like a real art gallery.
+A beautiful way to browse your Instagram feed and focus on the content before the creator or details -- much like a real art gallery.

 ###How to Set Up